chartla2/SolTrace/README.md

 * Linux (Red Hat 8.0): gcc 11.2, CUDA 12.3, OptiX 8.0
 * Linux (Red Hat 8.0): gcc 12.1, CUDA 12.3, OptiX 8.0
 * Linux (Ubuntu 22.04): gcc 11.4, CUDA 12.8, OptiX 9.0

+CUDA 13.2 may have issues with the proprocessor, so it is not recommended to use that version.

 > Note: The OptiX runtime library is provided by the NVIDIA driver.
 The OptiX SDK provides the headers used at build time.